||(435) 635-2811 Ext. 128

 In 2008 the Utah Geologic Survey published Special Study 127, Geologic Hazards and Adverse Construction Conditions.
 This study covered St. George - Hurricane Metro areas of Washington County at 1:24,000 scale mapping.
 Copies of this report, along with the GIS data, can be ordered on DVD directly from the UGS Bookstore.

 The City of Hurricane Planning/Zoning Department will begin using this study as a guide when evaluating new developments that may require special conditions.
 To facilitate this policy the GIS Department has produced a series of map at 1:24,000 scale maps that focus specifically on Hurricane.
 These maps are also a valuable resource for developers when searching for candidate areas within the city suitable for development.

-The City of Hurricane has copies of the Special Study reports listed below on file.
+The City of Hurricane has copies on file of the Special Study reports listed below.

 Below is a list of 1:24,000 scale maps specifically covering Hurricane City.
 All maps listed are available by request in hard copy or PDF format from the GIS office.

 The Washington County GIS Department has several sources of county-wide mapping data available.
 You can order hard copy custom maps and download numerous informational maps in PDF format.
 Using the Recorder's Office Interactive map you can lookup parcel information, create your own PDF maps, and add your own labels and line work to those maps.
 A great tool for doing parcel research.

 The Utah Automated Geographic Reference Center (AGRC) encourages and facilitates the effective use of geospatial information and technology within Utah.
 As part of that mission the AGRC runs the State Geographic Information Database (SGID) that contains files and links to several categories of state-wide GIS data sets.
 All data listed in the SGID is considered to be in the public domain and are free for downloading.
 A great source of state-wide GIS data.